Akalia1988/Cloud-Formation-for-Deploy-Scalability-/README.md

 # Cloud-Formation-for-Deploy-Scalability-

-imagine a business has tasked you with deploying a prototype of a new application.
+Imagine a business has tasked you with deploying a prototype of a new application.
 The business has given you the following requirements:

 Deploy this xxxx application in AWS.